slatedocs/slate/source/index.md

-errors/{i}/backtrace/{i}/column | false | The line's column number in this entry of the backtrace. errors/{i}/backtrace/{i}/function | false | When available, the function or method name in this entry of the backtrace. context | false | An object describing additional context for this error. context/environment | false | The name of the server environment in which the error occurred, e.g. "staging", "production", etc. context/component | false | The component or module in which the error occurred.
+errors/{i}/backtrace/{i}/column | false | The line's column number in this entry of the backtrace. errors/{i}/backtrace/{i}/function | false | When available, the function or method name in this entry of the backtrace. context | false | An object describing additional context for this error. context/notifier | true | An object describing the notifier client library. context/notifier/name | true | The name of the notifier client submitting the request, e.g. "airbrake-js". context/notifier/version | true | The version number of the notifier client submitting the request, e.g. "1.2.3". context/notifier/url | true | A URL at which more information can be obtained concerning the notifier client. context/environment | false | The name of the server environment in which the error occurred, e.g. "staging", "production", etc. context/component | false | The component or module in which the error occurred.
 In MVC frameworks like Rails, this should be set to the controller.
 Otherwise, this can be set to a route or other request category. context/action | false | The action in which the error occurred.
 If each request is routed to a controller action, this should be set here.
 Otherwise, this can be set to a method or other request subcategory.